Anatomy Trains Structural Integration (ATSI)

 The ATSI approach frees the binding and shortening of fascia tissues to re-educate the body in efficient and energy-sustaining (as opposed to energy-robbing) patterns.
 These new patterns encourage improved mobility, balance, stability, increased energy and breath.

-Especially for chronic and long-held patterns, it is not enough to release the muscular holding, though that is definitely a good start.
+Especially for chronic and long-held patterns, it is not enough to stretch, though that is definitely a good start.
 Freeing and repositioning the fascia along with re-integrating the movement patterns so that they stay easily in their proper positioning, is the job of ATSI.
 The new alignment simply becomes a part of who you are, not something you have to work at or repeatedly see a practitioner to maintain.
 Unlike massage, which looks to reduce short term pain by addressing your symptoms, Structural Integration looks to reduce chronic postural irregularities for the long term.

 ATSI consists of a 12 session protocol of deep, slow fascial and myofascial release techniques, coupled with movement re-education.